 All of these games had fairly specific settings.
 D&D is on the other hand this incredibly huge… Thing with many planes of existence and various crazy campaign settings such as Spelljammer (BTW, what the fuck in hell were they smoking when they made Spelljammer?).
 So it is almost like several games in one.
 If you thumb through the Monster Manual without realizing that the critters depicted there come from a wide array of planes, that do not all reside in the same setting you may think that the D&D is just plain fucking nuts.

 I’m probably late to the party pointing out the Stupid Monsters of D&D article that has been making rounds on the interwebs lately.
-This fun article plucks out the silliest and most retarded monsters from few dozen D&D related books and some of them are just plain hilarious.
+This fun article plucks out the silliest monsters from few dozen D&D related books and some of them are just plain hilarious.
 I think my favorite ones are Monkeybees and Duckbunny.
 And no, I’m totally not shitting you.
 Check out the page and see what I mean.
 Silly!

 There is another series of posts in a very similar vein which starts here.
 In this one the author pretty much goes alphabetically through the 3rd edition Monster Manual.
 So it’s not just selective cherry-picking of some inane acid induced creations from 70′s which since vanished from the books.
-These are recent – and some of them are mighty retarded.
+These are recent – and some of them are really goofy.
 Too bad the blog seems to have fizzled out and there have been no new posts from months now.

 After looking through these articles I started thinking that perhaps I didn’t miss much by never playing D&D. This whole “let’s make as many monsters as we possibly can” philosophy can’t be healthy.
 I’m sure that a lot here depends on the GM and the setting you pick.
 I also know that D&D pretty much started this whole RPG thing we all know and love.
 It is also the only RPG game that “normal” people know about.